Cryptomania v.s. Minicrypt in a Quantum World: Impossibility of Perfect-Complete Quantum PKE

 In the final step, Eve first obtains a reprogrammed oracle $\tilde{H}$ by modifying $O(d^4/\epsilon^2)$ entries of the original oracle $H$ (the details of the reprogramming will be specified later), and then computes $k_E$ by running the decryption algorithm $\mathcal{A}_1$ on $\tilde{H}$ using $\sk'$.
 In some cases, $\tilde{H}$ is compatible with the tuple $(\sk', m_0, k_B, m_1, R_E)$, in which case we have $k_E = k_B$.
-However, this compatibility does not always hold.
+However, this compatibility does not always hold\footnote{Unlike \cite{own:ITCS}, our reprogramming step does not always guarantee under $\tilde{H}$, the algorithm outputs $\sk'$ with non-zero probability.}.
 Nevertheless, we can argue that $(\sk', m_0, k_B, m_1, R_E)$ is compatible with another (possibly unknown) oracle $H'$ that is very close to $\tilde{H}$ and agrees with it on the heavy queries made by $\mathcal{A}_1$.
 In this case, by \Cref{lem:BBBV}, we can still conclude that $k_E = k_B$ with high probability.